CT Scan, 3D prints chrome plated, digital renders

 I like the variability of arrangements.
 The backbone can fall apart to independent

 elements.
-Made me think about the proportion of human body to the endless eternity.
+Made me think about the proportion of human body and its relation to

 This project can be considered as a jewelry collection but as an sculptural object as well.